seatable/seatable-api-php/docs/Base/Api/BaseInfoApi.md

 Get Metadata

-Returns all metadata of the specified base including tables, columns, views and settings.
+Get the complete metadata of a base with all tables, columns and views and settings.
+The metadata does not contain any data.

 ### Example